 Wait!
 Also this:

 You’re right.
 Arnica does have hammering pain.
 “Generals: hammering pain”.
 Arnica’s a 2.
 There are no 3’s.
 But do you remember my article, “Repertory Round-Up part-4”?
-Remember I talked about the Hierarchy of Symptoms and that you should think about them as a chest of drawers with the top drawer being the mentals?
+Remember I talked about the Hierarchy of Symptoms and that you should think about it as a chest of drawers with the mentals being near the top?
 This is why the mentals over-rule everything else in the case.
 When you pull out a drawer to see what remedies are inside, all the other drawers underneath it disappear!
 So “hammering pain”, a local symptom, meaning it’s in the “bottom drawer”, becomes irrelevant!
 Your only question should be, “What does the patient have, and which of those remedies is irritable?”
 Here’s the article, read it again, as should all of you:

 Allen’s: “Skin more moist than usual, on the chest and inner surface of the arms”

 Hillary: “I sweat, mostly under my arms and on my chest.”